| About the Clan | A history | Timeline of important events |

 Our distant forebears were among the early inhabitants of Islay, Jura and the Kintyre peninsula in Scotland, generally part of the region known as Argyll, or “coastland of the Gael”.
-These Celtic, Gaelic-speaking people first appear there as settlers from Ireland in the last years of the 3 rd or 4 th century AD.
-In c.500, three brothers - Fergus Mor, Loarn, and Oengus, expanded the north Irish kingdom of Dalriada to southwestern Alba.
+These Celtic, Gaelic-speaking people first appear there as settlers from Ireland in the last years of the 3rd or 4th century A.D.
+Circa 500, three brothers - Fergus Mor, Loarn, and Oengus, (Fergus, Lorne and Angus) expanded the north Irish kingdom of Dalriada to southwestern Alba.
 It is now thought that Oengus had already established a colony on Islay and/or Jura and was the master of ships for the new Kingdom.
 Fergus was the first King.
 There is speculation that historical documents later linked these three as “brothers” only to assure the kingship lines.
 Oengus (Angus) is considered to be the first of our Clan and is thought to be buried on Iona.
 In the ensuing century, Dalriada gained influence and strength, and eventually the indigenous Pictish peoples and their culture were overwhelmed and the entire area became known as Scotland after the “Scotti” immigrants.

-Stories and records that mention the MacInnes name go back to the earliest days of Scottish history.
+Stories and records that mention the MacInnes name go back to the earliest days of Scottish history, c.500 A.D.
 It is believed that MacInneses lived on Iona with Columba.
 The time, place and affection for the Church make this feasible.
 Oengus and his descendants would have exploited their seagoing skills and ventured to Iona at an early time.
-Iona is the final resting-place of many with our name and lore says that Columba selected the site whereupon the Kiel Church now stands in Lochaline near the castle built by MacInneses.
+Iona is the final resting-place of many with our name and lore says that Columba selected the site where the Kiel Church now stands in Lochaline near the castle built by MacInneses.

 A reliable account tells how MacInnes came to follow Somerled, progenitor of the McDougall and McDonald clans.
 In the early 12 th century, with Vikings terrorizing their lands, the Chief of MacInnes sought Somerled to seek his aid.
 A skilled warrior, Somerled agreed to help them if they would follow his directions completely.
 He told them to kill and skin a herd of longhaired highland cattle, and to then march their normally kilt-clad fighters in plain sight of the invading Vikings.
 Next they were to dress in the cowhides with the long hair turned outwards and march again before their enemies; then a third time they were to march in front of the Vikings, but the this time wearing the hides turned skin side out.
 The MacInnes men followed his advice.
 The Vikings were fooled into thinking the MacInneses had three times their actual fighting strength.
 They turned and fled the “overwhelming numbers” and many were slain.
 In thanks to Somerled, the MacInnes’ vowed to become his vassals.